Glazed Carrot Cake

 Reasons for Glazed Carrot Cake

-The carrot cake is believed to have gotten its origin from across the pond in the UK.
-In the European middle ages, when sugar and sweeteners were costly, carrots were eaten in pudding form.
+The carrot cake is believed to have originated across the pond in the UK.
+In the European Middle Ages, when sugar and sweeteners were costly, carrots were eaten in pudding form.
 The helpful, sweet root vegetable used to flavor desserts went from pudding to cake, and the rest is history.

 Ingredients for a Glazed Carrot Cake on a white tray.

 So one good reason for Glazed Carrot Cake is its natural sweetness from the carrots.
-Other reasons (as if you need any) are the delicious flavor, texture, and altogether feeling healthier because you've eaten your vegetables while ignoring all of the sugar from the glaze and icing.
-Or, you could omit the sweet toppings and still enjoy a moist flavorful cake.
+Other reasons (as if you need any) are the delicious flavor and texture, and the feeling of being healthier because you've eaten your vegetables while ignoring all the sugar in the glaze and icing.
+Or, you could omit the sweet toppings and still enjoy a moist, flavorful cake.
 Problem solved!

 But the real reason you should eat this cake is because of its delicious, decadent, rich, glazy-rum, spicy, buttercream flavor.
 And it's cake, and sometimes we just need to eat CAKE as often as our bodies can handle it!